perryflynn/encremotebackup/README.md

 encremotebackup.pl download the specifed folder with SFTP, creates a tar archive, encrypt the tar with gpg and upload the encrypted tar to another SFTP account.

-remotegpgsqlbackup.pl creates dumps of mysql databases, creates a tar archive, encrypt the tar with gpg and upload the encrypted tar to a SFTP account.
+encremotesqlbackup.pl creates dumps of mysql databases, creates a tar archive, encrypt the tar with gpg and upload the encrypted tar to a SFTP account.

 Dependencies